-Holcomb Creek 4x4 Trail is a 8.3 mile moderately trafficked point-to-point trail located near Running Springs, CA that features beautiful wild flowers and is rated as difficult.
+Holcomb Creek 4x4 Trail is a 8.3 mile moderately trafficked point-to-point trail located near Running Springs, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 off road driving

 One challenging boulder field after another An interesting hardcore trail that winds along Holcomb Creek.
 The Rock Garden begins the trail and sets the stage for what's ahead.
 You can explore a difficult side trail through Lower Largo Flats.
 There are many ATV and dirt bike trails in the area but green sticker vehicles are not allowed on many main forest roads.
 A Forest Adventure Pass is required if you stop to recreate.
 For latest information on this trail, contact the Big Bear Ranger Station and Discovery Center of the San Bernardino National Forest at (909) 382-2790.
 Difficult.
 No single obstacle stands out on this trail; it's just one challenging boulder field after another.
 Narrow and tippy in places.
 Wet tires add to the difficulty as the trail crosses tributaries to Holcomb Creek.
 You can also increase difficulty by choosing a more aggressive line through the boulders.
 This trail is not recommended for stock vehicles.
 Lockers, high ground clearance and undercarriage protection recommended.